KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 <hr>

+### 48) Extract information from external databases starting from Wikidata identifiers
-48) In item 46 we looked at portrait galleries of the contributors to the Album amicorum Jacob Heyblocq, where the portraits were stored in the Wikimedia infrastructure (Wikimedia Commons to be exact).
+In item 46 we looked at portrait galleries of the contributors to the Album amicorum Jacob Heyblocq, where the portraits were stored in the Wikimedia infrastructure (Wikimedia Commons to be exact).
 Let's now look at **external (non-Wikimedia) databases** describing these persons, their images, works and their lives.
 For instance let's look at

 - [Europeana](https://www.europeana.eu) - access to millions of European books, music, artworks etc.
 - [RKD](https://rkd.nl/en/) - the Netherlands Institute for Art History.